odoo/documentation/quality/control/control_points.rst

 ======================

 If it is the first *Quality Control Point* that you create, know that you need to open the *Quality* app.
-Then, go to *Quality Control > Control Points*.
+Then, go to :menuselection:`Quality Control --> Control Points`.
 Once there, you have to define the product on which the quality control will take place, as well as the operation at which it should take place.